 Ratings: 4.3/5 from 9,000+ customers

 Zendesk provides a comprehensive online helpdesk solution to help businesses with their sales, support, and customer interaction.
-It offers several highly customizable tools to streamline customer services, such as messaging & live chat, ticketing system, answer bot, and helpdesk software.
+It offers several highly customizable tools to streamline customer services, such as messaging & live chat, a ticketing system, an answer bot, and helpdesk software.

 Pros